amalali2/review-site-fullstack/README.md

 First iteration of halalbites.com; a website created for foodies who prefer to adhere to a halal/zabihah diet.

-## Overview

-Return to your reviews site from the [previous exercise](../reviews-site) (or create another).
-All requirements from the previous project still apply.
-If these aren't present, you will lose points.

 ## Project Tasks

 Feel free to use appropriate class names other than `Review` and `Category`, but these instructions will refer to `Review` and `Category`.